belgattitude/soluble-metadata/CONTRIBUTING.md

 ## RESOURCES

-If you wish to contribute to soluble-sqlschema, please be sure to read/subscribe to the following resources:
+If you wish to contribute to soluble-metadata, please be sure to read/subscribe to the following resources:

 * [PSR 4 Autoloader](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-4-autoloader.md)